apache/predictionio-sdk-ruby/README.md

 ### Asynchronous request

-To use an async request simply change `create_event` to `acreate_event`.
-The asynchronous method wont though an error though so it's best to start with the synchronous one.
+To send an async request, simply use the `acreate_event` method instead of `create_event`.
+Be aware that the asynchronous method does not throw errors.
+It's best to use the synchronous method when first getting started.

 ## Query PredictionIO Engine